 Secondly, and let's get this out of the way, working hard doesn't always mean you're a productive employee.
 There should be some accounting for quality over quantity, and if you can objectively demonstrate better results by working in shorter more productive bursts, then good for you!
 But on a balance, I prefer solid workhorses over superstar slackers.

-I look for the following attributes in candidates.
+My work hard definition translates to what attributes I look in candidates.
 These are general indicators that an individual is willing to knuckle down and get dirty with the rest of the team:

 So you've built a team of workhorses who are rearing to go.
 That's a good start, but if there's nothing for them to do, bad things are going to happen - and happen quickly.
 One of the factors that led me to the startup world was because I was given the time to twiddle my thumbs and stare at the ceiling in my former career.
 Any self-respecting hard worker is going to start thinking of much greener pastures if left to their own devices.